phillydotnet/Presentations/2023/0816-dotnet/README.md

 ng serve
 ```
 13. ctrl click on the browser link
-14. next wee add modules for 5 major sports, run each of these separately in the terminal, watch the src folder while these is running
+14. next we add modules for 5 major sports, run each of these separately in the terminal, watch the src folder while these are running
+> hit the + in the terminal to make a new window while the app keeps running
 ```
-hit the + in the terminal to make a new window while the app keeps running ng g m nfl --routing -m app ng g m nba --routing -m app ng g m nhl --routing -m app ng g m mlb --routing -m app ng g m pga --routing -m app
+ng g m nfl --routing -m app
+ng g m nba --routing -m app
+ng g m nhl --routing -m app
+ng g m mlb --routing -m app
+ng g m pga --routing -m app
 ```
-16. each statement makes 2 new files and updates the main module.ts, briefly inspect all of these
+15. each statement makes 2 new files and updates the main module.ts, briefly inspect all of these
-17. now we add some a service to each module to store api call methods and an interface for data types
+16. now we add some a service to each module to store api call methods and an interface for data types
 ```
 ng g s nfl/services/nfl
 ng g i nfl/services/nfl